 Four-door models command a £1,500 premium, with Overland trim starting from £46,495.
-The third trim level on offer is the Rubicon, priced identically to the Overland.
+The third trim level on offer from Jeep is the Rubicon, priced identically to the Overland.
 The full list of standard equipment is yet to be revealed.

 The sole engine available from launch will be a 2.2-litre diesel, with a 268bhp 2.0-litre petrol engine available later this year.
 Other markets get hybrid and V6 units, which are unconfirmed for UK release.